Did you know?

 Mussels are a diverse group of organisms belonging to the phylum Mollusca and the class Bivalvia.
 They are closely related to clams, oysters, and scallops and share many similarities with these organisms.
-Moreover, they are known for their rugged, protective shells and ability to attach themselves to various surfaces.
+Moreover, they are known for their rugged, protective shells and ability to attach themself to various surfaces.

-If that’s not enough, remember that these fascinating animals can be found in various freshwater and marine habitats, including rivers, streams, lakes, ponds, rocky shores, sandy beaches, and muddy bottoms.
+These fascinating animals can be found in various freshwater and marine habitats, including rivers, streams, lakes, ponds, rocky shores, sandy beaches, and muddy bottoms.

 Appearance